You’ve got USDT or USDC sitting on an exchange, but is it safe? Is that the smartest way to store your stablecoins?

 Ethereum can become so congested that simple transfers become slow and expensive.
 Solana has had moments where the entire network paused.
 BNB Chain has been halted during emergencies.

-You don’t want that.
-This is why storing your stablecoins across multiple networks matters.
-You do not need to use every chain.
-You just need a structure that keeps you flexible when one network slows down or stops completely.
+You don’t need to use every chain.
+You just need a structure that keeps you flexible, so if one network slows down or stops, you’re still covered.

-A smart balance is to keep 40-50% of your stablecoins on a reliable, battle-tested chain like Ethereum.
-Then spread the remaining 50-60% across two faster and cheaper networks, such as Solana, Tron, or a Layer-2 like Arbitrum.
+A smart approach is to keep about 40–50% of your stablecoins on a battle-tested chain like Ethereum.
+Then spread the rest across two faster, cheaper networks, such as Solana, Tron, or a Layer-2 such as Arbitrum.

 Conclusion